VSCodeVim/Vim/README.md

     }
 ```

-### Vim options
+### Vim settings

-Configuration options that have been copied from vim.
+Configuration settings that have been copied from vim.

+Vim settings are loaded in the following sequence:

+1. `:set {setting}`
+2. `vim.{setting}` from user/workspace settings.
+3. VSCode settings
+4. VSCodeVim default values

 #### ignorecase
   * Ignore case in search patterns
   * Type: Boolean (Default: `true`)

 #### smartcase
-  * Override the 'ignorecase' option if the search pattern contains upper case characters
+  * Override the 'ignorecase' setting if the search pattern contains upper case characters
   * Type: Boolean (Default: `true`)

 #### hlsearch